sushantk08/scraper-entity-resolution/README.md

 counting per-split wins is testable, and it turned a suggestive ordering into a signed result that *reverses* depending on which layer you measure.
 One feature was then dropped on evidence instead of on the shape of the table.

+**A silent type mismatch that would have printed a normal-looking table.**
+`external_id` is TEXT in SQLite, and `pd.read_csv` types the benchmark's numeric `right_id` as int64.
+The two never compare equal, so the join that attaches labels to stored records matches nothing, `is_match` is zero on every row, and the classifier trains on no positive examples at all - while still fitting, still scoring, and still printing a results table of the usual shape. `resolve.py` reads the labels with `dtype=str` and refuses to continue if zero or only some labelled pairs land on stored records.

 **Two silent data losses, caught by making the code say what it stored.**
 `store.py`'s first run stored 1000 NULL prices, because `clean.py` names the